sasymo/cooperation/git_commands.md

-summarized from :Version Control with Git by Atlassian

 Week 1(Installation and Get started)
 -----------------------------------
 * git --version : Verify that Git is installed git : Overall Git help at command line